 Let's say you're analyzing a growth stock with the following metrics:

 What this simple table tells you is that you'll obtain a 13,6% CAGR on your investment if the company's EPS grows by 15% per year for the following 5 years and its PE Ratio in 5 years will be 23,5.

 A change in the EPS growth could significantly impact your investment return.
 For this reason, you decide that the best thing to do is to perform a one-way sensitivity analysis in excel.

 - Create a table like the one below.
 You have to insert your current CAGR in the column and the EPS Growth variations in the rows.

 - Follow these steps to create a data table

 - Insert in the "Column Input Cell" the variable you want to analyze.
 We'll leave the "row input cell" empty because this is a one-way sensitivity analysis.

 - You can now observe how your investment return changes based on the EPS growth.

-Now that you've learned how to perform a one-way sensitivity analysis in Excel, let's create a two-way table.
+Now that you've learned how to perform a one-way sensitivity analysis in excel, let's see how to conduct the two-way one.

 Two-Way Sensitivity Analysis In Excel